1599 Quarto Illustrated Geneva Bible – The Goose Bible

 Note

 The nickname ‘Goose Bible’ is derived from the bird in the device to the title page of the Metrical Psalms.
-This Geneva version, printed in Dordt, is more accurate than the other versions and closely follows the printing of the 1560 first edition Geneva Bible.
-The majority of Geneva Bibles dated 1599 were printed in Amsterdam after King James banned the printing of the Geneva Bible in 1616 to encourage the production of his sponsored translation.
-The Geneva Bible remained popular and began to be printed on the continent and imported into England.
-Archbishop Laud banned the importation of the Geneva Bible into England in the 1630s, forcing printers to add a title page claiming they were printed in London by Christopher Barker in 1599 to continue importation.
-The popularity of the Geneva Bible remained steadfast for over 100 years, and the vast number of ‘1599’ Geneva Bibles available today serve as clear evidence that the King James Bible did not become the dominant text very quickly.
+This Geneva version, printed in Dordrecht, is more accurate than the other clandestine editions and closely follows the printing of the 1560 first edition Geneva Bible.
+Most Geneva Bibles dated 1599 were printed in Amsterdam following King James's 1616 ban on printing the Geneva Bible in England, intended to promote his sponsored translation.
+Despite the ban, the Geneva Bible remained popular and was printed abroad, then imported into England.
+In the 1630s, Archbishop Laud prohibited its importation, prompting printers to add falsely dated title pages to circumvent restrictions.
+The Geneva Bible's popularity endured for over three generations, as evidenced by the vast number of pirated copies available today, highlighting that the King James Bible did not immediately become the dominant text.

 References